Followers

 An Immigrant to the New World

-Nicola's Invalid Corps garrisoned Trenton, among many
+Nicola's Invalid Corps garrisoned Trenton

-Nicola was fluent in French and translated several French military texts.
-In 1776 Nicola was made Barracks Master of Philadelphia as well as commander of the city guards.
-During the period of the British occupation of Philadelphia, Nicola published a map for use when the Americans would move on his adopted town.
-His experience leading old men and boys as commander in Philadelphia caused him to ask Congress to adopt an idea he had for a better way to garrison - use wounded veterans.
-On 20 June 1777 the Continental Congress, bowing to the logic of Nicola’s arguments, established an Invalid Corps, eight companies strong and totaling close to one thousand men, “to be employed in garrisons, and for guards in cities and other places, where magazines or arsenals, or hospitals are placed; as also to serve as a military school for young gentlemen, previous to their being appointed to marching and other military arts.
-In essence, this would be the beginning of a primitive military academy.
-Nicola was appointed Colonel in the Continental Army and commander of the Invalid
+On June 20, 1777, the Continental Congress, recognizing the validity of Nicola’s arguments, established an Invalid Corps consisting of eight companies and nearly one thousand men, “to be employed in garrisons, and for guards in cities and other places, where magazines or arsenals, or hospitals are placed; as also to serve as a military school for young gentlemen, prior to their being appointed to marching and other military arts."
+Essentially, this marked the beginning of a rudimentary military academy.

-Corps.
-Nicola and the Invalid Corps did perform a host of valuable services during the American Revolution.
-For the bulk of the war, the corps was stationed at Philadelphia.
-With the advance of General William Howe’s British army on the American capital in the fall of 1777, however, Nicola relocated both his family and the Invalid Corps elsewhere.
-They moved to Bristol, then Fort Mifflin, and finally to Trenton.
-Nicola planned several actions against the British outposts but once both sides had settled into winter quarters, the corps redeployed to Easton and Bethlehem, Pennsylvania, to
+Nicola was appointed Colonel in the Continental Army and commander of the Invalid Corps.
+Nicola and the Invalid Corps performed many valuable services during the American Revolution.
+For most of the war, the corps was stationed in Philadelphia.
+When General William Howe’s British army advanced toward the American capital in the fall of 1777, Nicola moved his family and the Invalid Corps elsewhere.
+They relocated to Bristol, then Fort Mifflin, and finally to Trenton.
+Nicola planned several operations against British outposts, but once both sides settled into winter quarters, the corps was redeployed to Easton and Bethlehem, Pennsylvania, to guard hospitals and military stores in those towns.

 The Invalid Corps garrisoned Fort Mifflin